 Method 1: Edit A Protected Word Document by Saving as A New File

-Step 2: Go to File -> Save as and change the name of the file.
+Step 2: Go to File -> Save as and change the file name.

 Hover to the saved destination and open the newly saved Word document.
-You will discover that the new file doesn’t have any restrictions, and its content is editable.
+You will discover that the new file has no restrictions, and its content is editable.

 Method 2: Edit A Locked Word Document by Using the Best Word Password Recovery Tool